ILizardNetwork/grml/README.md

 https://github.com/desertbit/grml/releases

 ## Specification
-- Environment variables can be defined in the **env** section.
+- Environment variables can either be defined in the **env** or **envs** section.
+  The latter defines paths to dedicated files which use the `key: value` pair syntax.
+  Variables declared in `envs` files will be evaluated first, ordered by their given sequence
+  and overwritten by their successor or `env` variable.
   These variables are passed to all run target processes.
 - Variables are also accessible with the `${}` selector within **help** messages and **import** statements.
 - Dependencies can be specified within the command's **deps** section.